The Velocidi customer data platform explained

 2 – What is a ‘private’ customer data platform?

-Most CDPs are offered as a SaaS (software as a service) product.
-Velocidi is offered as a licensed software that is installed in your own cloud infrastructure.
+We sometimes refer to Velocidi as a “private” customer data platform because while most CDPs are offered as a SaaS (software as a service) product in a shared infrastructure, Velocidi is offered as a licensed software installed in your own cloud.
 It’s still managed and supported by Velocidi, but it behaves as if you had built it in-house, instead of like a third-party application.
 This way, you remain the sole owner controller of your data.

 The advantages of removing a data management “middleman” in this way are numerous.
 It helps keep your data safer.
 It helps you protect data privacy and customer trust.
 It also makes you less affected by browsers’ cookie blockers and ad blockers since your 1st party tracking tags are served natively under your domain instead of a third party domain.

-3 – What kind of company uses the private CDP
+4 – What kind of company uses Velocidi?

 1 – How can I bring real-time event-level data into the CDP platform?